And3m/superstore-sales-analysis-eda/README.md

 There is only 1 unique value in the Country column i.e. United States The top row shows the most frequent values in each column.

-3. Non-Graphical Analysis
+## 📈 Non-Graphical Analysis

-Unique attributes and count of all Categorical Variables
+### Unique Attributes and Count of All Categorical Variables

 ```python